Commercial efficiency

 • Take breaks.
 Stop talking at 400 km/h.
 You stress everyone

-Of course, these are still practical tips.
+Of course, these are all practical tips.
 Cold calling is a complex art, which never works every time.

 But we are not discouraged.